aguschin/lyrics2emoji/README.md

 We used this to build guess-a-song game: http://guess-a-song.streamlit.app

-[Nicolas, please add a Gif here]
+(Nicolas, please add a Gif here)

-Check out the write up about this [Nicolas, please put link to your writeup here]
+Check out the write up about this (Nicolas, please put link to your writeup here)

 ## App: emojify your Spotify list

-Try it out here: [Ming, please add a link]
+Try it out here: (Ming, please add a link and a gif)

-Read the blog post about this game: [Ming, please put link to your blog post]
+Read the blog post about this game: (Ming, please put link to your blog post)

 ## Translation

 We tried different options for translation of lyrics into emoji.
-Check out our write up about this [Philip, Vasilii - links to your posts]
+Check out our write up about this (Philip, Vasilii - links to your posts)

 ## Guessing the song

 We used vector search by turning lines of lyrics and emojis to vectors.
-Check out the writeups about this: [Philip, Vasilii - links to your posts]
+Check out the writeups about this: (Philip, Vasilii - links to your posts)